UniversalDependencies/docs/_fr-dep/nsubjpass.md

 nsubjpass(gagnée, participant)
 ~~~

-Currently FrenchSpoken doesn't use the `nsubjpass` relation.
+Currently FrenchSpoken does not use the `nsubjpass` relation.